Tandem clustering with invariant coordinate selection: Invariant coordinate selection

 where $r^2(\x_i)=(\x_i - \bar{\bo x}_n)^\top \cov(\X_n) ^{-1} (\x_i - \bar{\x}_n)$ is the squared Mahalanobis distance.

-Some other scatter matrices were suggested specifically in the context of ICS.
-For a positive, decreasing weight function $w$ and a tuning constant $\beta > 0$, a one-step M-estimator of scatter can be computed as
+Several other scatter matrices have been proposed specifically in the context of ICS.
+For a positive, decreasing weight function $w$ and a tuning constant $\beta > 0$, a one-step M-estimator of scatter can be computed as follows:

 where $r^2(\x_i)$ is again the squared Mahalanobis distance.
 Closely related to $\scov_\beta(\X_n)$ is the estimator